 - Don’t forget to include copays and health-related costs.
 The services and amenities offered in CCRC’s healthcare typically provide more than traditional doctor’s offices.
 The option for a continuum of care is always available as well, should you need it.

-Once you add up your current expenses, compare that to the monthly fee at whichever Life Plan community you are considering.
-Make sure to find out what is covered in the monthly fee, so that you can compare.
+Once you add up your current expenses, compare that to the monthly fee at whichever Continuing Care community you are considering.
+Make sure to find out what is covered in the monthly fee so that you can compare.
 At Viamonte, the monthly fee covers:

 - Club-style dining